danielcaveman/workinghours/README.md

 ### `yarn start`

-- In the folder "/client" run the command:
+- In the folder "/client" run the command to test:

 ### `yarn test`